 Floating IPs for added flexibility to develop your applications

-Our OVHcloud dedicated servers, VPS or Public Cloud instances, include an IPv4 (/32) pre-configured and IPv6 IP block (/64).
+Our OVHcloud dedicated servers, VPS and Public Cloud instances, include an IPv4 (/32) pre-configured and an IPv6 IP block (/64).

 For incredible flexibility, users can attach up to 256 additional IPs.

 What is a floating IP?
-Floating IP is an additional IP that can be switched from one service to another in the same datacentre.
+Floating IP is an additional IP that can be switched from one service to another in the same data center.

 The key benefits of Floating IPs are

 - Enable IP blocks so you can configure multiple IP addresses to your services